krasheg/final_project_python_epam/documentation/SRS.md

 Pic.
 3.1 Update department page
 ***
-Also user can click on "delete" button opposite chosen department to delete it.
+Also user can click on "delete" button opposite chosen department to delete it after confirmation.

 ![alt text](screenshots/delete_department.PNG)

 Pic.
 3.2 Delete departments
 ***

-In the very bottom of the departments page user can click "add department" button which redirects them to the department creation page were he can create a new department
+In the very bottom of the department`s page user can click "add department" button which redirects them to the department creation page where he can create a new department

 ![alt text](screenshots/add_new_department.PNG)